 Forward thinking, RAS plans to utilize Qlik Sense to analyze results of predictive analytics/AI models for pricing and assist with the calibration of models from time to time to meet industry demands.
 Customers and their insurance brokers can get near-real time feedback on pricing.

 Qlik Sense will also be used to study the long-term impacts of COVID-19.
+This can be helped along by using Coronavirus Applications from companies such as Vantiq, who support businesses trying to mitigate and edge out COVID-19.

 Another example is that customers will benefit from preparing better for weather conditions especially in areas where slick surfaces result in an increase in claims.